Compare queueing systems and common distributions

 Interview Round: Technical Screen

-2. Sketch and describe the distribution of adult male heights in the United States, adult female heights in the United States, and the combined distribution when both groups are pooled together.
+2. **Height distributions.** Sketch or describe the distribution of **adult male heights in the United States** and, separately, the distribution of **adult female heights in the United States.**

-3. On a social network such as LinkedIn, sketch the distribution of users' number of connections.
-Is it symmetric, left-skewed, or right-skewed?
-For that distribution, compare the mean, median, and mode, and explain why.
+4. **Network degree.** On a social network such as LinkedIn, describe the distribution of the **number of connections per user.** Is it symmetric, left-skewed, or right-skewed?

-4. Are L1-regularized (lasso) and L2-regularized (ridge) estimators unbiased?
+6. **Regularization bias.** Are the **L1-regularized (lasso)** and **L2-regularized (ridge)** estimators unbiased?
 Why or why not?